KDE/kpublictransport/README.md

 Attribution information that need to be displayed in an appropriate place in the application using this are provided globally via KPublicTransport::Manager::attributions() as well as more fine-grained per query reply via KPublicTransport::Reply::attributions().

+## Development

+Setting the `KPUBLICTRANSPORT_LOG_DIR` environment variable will result in all network operations being logged there, grouped by backend, and including the full network traffic.
+This is useful for example to capture rare scenarios not parsed correctly yet, or for exploring what additional information is available that KPublicTransport does not expose yet.